zgparsons/zachary-blog/src/index.md

 archiveButtonText: See all posts
 socialImage: /images/zp_400x400.jpg
 ---
-I'm Zachary, a Library Professional and [occassional book blogger](https://alwaysbooks.co.uk).
+I'm Zachary, a Library Professional and <a href="https://alwaysbooks.co.uk" target="_blank">occassional book blogger ↗</a>.
 This is my personal site and [blog](/blog).

-In 2022 I will be working on Performance Management for the Library service I work for, and will be working towards completing a workplace apprenticeship in Data Analytics.
+In 2022 I am working on Performance Management with <a href="https://surreycc.gov.uk/libraries" target="_blank">Surrey Libraries ↗</a>, and will be doing a workplace apprenticeship in Data Analytics.

-Previously I've spent time learning different aspects of website design and creation, and Computer Science more generally.
-You can see some examples of the things I was working on on the [Projects](/projects) page of this site.

 Have a look at what I have been reading on my [bookshelf](/bookshelf)📚...